thim0o/automatic_eq_finder/README.md

 ## Project Overview

-In any room, sound quality is directly impacted by acoustics.
-Reflections from walls, ceilings, and furniture create unwanted peaks and dips in the frequency response, which distorts the audio from its original source.
-This tool replaces the complex manual calibration process with a fully automated, data-driven system to achieve high-fidelity sound.
+In any listening environment, sound is distorted by the room itself.
+Reflections from walls, ceilings, and furniture create unwanted peaks and dips in the frequency response, coloring the audio and masking details.
+This tool replaces the complex, manual process of acoustic calibration with a fully automated, data-driven system to achieve **a more balanced sound**.